 The Advanced search features offers the option of searching by type of interest.
 Interest areas include animals, arts, disabilities, safety, disaster relief, environment, hunger, elderly, faith based, and veterans.
 The site also offers the opportunity to specify volunteer opportunities for teens.

-In part three of this series we will explore how volunteering may be relevant to the college admissions and scholarship search process.
+In the final post of this series we will explore how volunteering may be relevant to the college admissions and scholarship search process.